- Admissions Requirements

 - Access to UA Transfer Peer Mentors

-- Access to a CatCard, UA library, UA email account, and other online resources just for students
+- Access to a CatCard, UA email account, and other online resources just for students

-- Exclusive transfer events and activities at the UA and in Maricopa County
+- Exclusive transfer events and activities at the UA and participating community colleges

 **The Bridge scholarship is for current Bridge participants only and is guaranteed for students that have a minimum 3.00 recalculated cumulative college GPA and completed a minimum of 36 units at the time of UA admissions application.
 The scholarship is awarded per year and is available for two consecutive years (four semesters total).

-To join the program, you must be at least one year away from transferring to UA when you apply.
+To join the program, you should be at least one year away from transferring to UA when you apply.
 This program does not apply to current/previous UA students or current high school students enrolled in dual enrollment courses.
 Once you're in the program, you must maintain a minimum 2.0 GPA and complete 6 or more credits per semester to maintain eligibility.

 Signing up for UA Bridge is free and easy.
 Click here to submit your online application today!
 There is a $25 charge for a CatCard (UA student ID card) if you choose to get one.